seanpm2001/steampipe/README.md

 Steampipe is the zero-ETL solution for getting data directly from APIs and services.
 We offer these Steampipe engines:

-- Steampipe CLI.
+**Steampipe CLI**.
 Use the Steampipe core engine to translate APIs to tables in the Postgres instance that's bundled with Steampipe.

-- Steampipe Postgres FDWs.
+**Steampipe Postgres FDWs**.
 Use [native Postgres Foreign Data Wrappers](https://steampipe.io/docs/steampipe_postgres/overview) to translate APIs to foreign tables.

-- Steampipe SQLite extensions.
+**Steampipe SQLite extensions**.
 Use [SQLite extensions](https://steampipe.io/docs/steampipe_sqlite/overview) to translate APIS to SQLite virtual tables.

-- Steampipe export tools.
+**Steampipe export tools**.
 Use [standalone binaries](https://steampipe.io/docs/steampipe_export/overview) that export data from APIs, no database required.

-- Turbot Pipes.
+**Turbot Pipes**.
 Use [Turbot Pipes](https://turbot.com/pipes) to run Steampipe in the cloud.

 ## Steampipe API plugins